gaehlerm/SoftwareEngineering/README.md

 ## Copilot and the future

 Copilot is indeed a great tool.
 It was a great help writing this book and the code examples.
 But it is far from perfect.
 I doubt that it will completely replace software engineers and authors any time soon.
-Though it changes the way we work.
-It is a great source of inspiration (again: suggestion by Copilot) when you don't know what to write.
+Though it may change the way we work.
+It is a great source of "inspiration" (again: suggestion by Copilot) when you don't know what to write.
 And at times its suggestions are just hillarious.
 What it can't do is reading your mind.
 You first have to give it some input.
 And even then it is sometimes hard to tell it what you want to do.
 This is why you are still better off reading this book and understanding the patterns explained here.
 Copilot is not a replacement for your brain.

 # 50. Further reading

 I learned quite some things reading books, even though not as much as I did when thinking about and discussing code at work.
 Here are the books that I read so far:

+The Pragmatic Programmer 2nd edition (Thomas, Hunt) This book is one of the inspirations to write my book here.
+It contains a lot of general advice on software development, tough ultimately only quite little of their recommendations made it into this book.

 Clean code (Robert C Martin) The best seller.
 Uncle Bob explains how good code should look like.
 I followed many of his rules, quite some of them are in a similar way in this book.